gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 [C++ and Beyond 2012: Herb Sutter - atomic Weapons 2 of 2](https://youtu.be/KeLBd2EJLOU)
-Herb Sutter's talk about atomic, part 1 is mainly about the fundamentals that what is memory order and why they exists, and what is `acquire and release semantic`, what does the compiler do for optimization related with instruction compile-time reordering.
+Herb Sutter's talk about atomic, part 1 is mainly about the fundamentals that what is memory order and why they exists, and what is `acquire and release semantics`, what does the compiler do for optimization related with instruction compile-time reordering.

 Part 2 is mainly about the optimization that the compiler does about memory order.
-In this part Herb shows the emitted assembly code for different architecture CPUs under different circumstances, which can help understanding the software `acquire and release semantic` on hardware level.
+In this part Herb shows the emitted assembly code for different architecture CPUs under different circumstances, which can help understanding the software `acquire and release semantics` on hardware level.

 [CppCon 2014: Jeff Preshing "How Ubisoft Develops Games for Multicore - Before and After C++11"](https://youtu.be/X1T3IQ4N-3g)
 Jeff's talk about atomic lib of C++11.